By BHS and AshenDream

 Up the stairs, down a hall, turn right and wait for the line of seniors to pass.
 It was all routine.

 That Konata… she always pigs out whenever I make food, but she has the nerve to insult my cooking afterward.
-I should make cookies filled with wasabi or something, just to show her… No, no, that's much too mean.
+I should make cookies filled with wasabi or something, just to show her… No, no way, that's much too cruel.
+Besides, knowing her she'd probably like them that way.

-Into Class 2-A she went.
+Now wasn't the time to worry, though... into Class 2-A she went, trying to push it from her mind.
 Misao and Ayano were already there.
 Misao Kusakabe was, to put it bluntly, an idiot.
 She had the body of a typical teenager, but the mind of a five-year-old, if that.
-Kagami never failed to be amazed at how Misao could amuse herself with stupid things like making juice straw "pocky"… it was a wonder that Ayano could put up with her.
+Kagami never failed to be amazed at how Misao could amuse herself with stupid things like making juice straw "pocky", or blowing bubbles in her milk, or laughing hysterically at jokes that would be too immature for a second-grader. it was a wonder that Ayano could put up with her.
 Ayano Minegeshi was everything Misao wasn't: soft-spoken, patient, polite, feminine, and an overachiever.
 She seemed to have a full-time job as Misao's caretaker, which tested even her indomitable patience to its limits.
-Misao and Ayano… they were rather like a real-life boke and tsukkomi routine, Kagami thought.
+Misao and Ayano… they were rather like a manzai comedy duo stepped off the stage and inserted themselves into real life, Kagami thought.

 "… an' the bear is all like, 'Roar!', an' all of a sudden the guy's gun jams.
 He takes off runnin', with the bear right behind him, right?"
-The brown-haired girl was obviously deep into a story that she found fascinating.
+Misao was obviously deep into a story that she found fascinating.

 To Ayano's credit, it was impossible to tell if she was faking enthusiasm or not.
 "Yes, yes, and then what?"